-Technology has given us new opportunities to explore space, especially with robots which have turned out to be particularly effective tools for exploring other planets.
+Technology has given us new opportunities to explore space, especially with robots which have proven to be particularly effective tools for exploring other planets.

-Barring the imminent return to the Moon, the closest human space goal is the exploration of Mars.
-Exciting adventure, which could reveal resource traces, or of extraterrestrial life past or present: what if we faced it with a robotic lizard?
+Barring the imminent return to the Moon, the closest human space achievement is the exploration of Mars.
+Exciting adventure, which could reveal traces of resources, or of extraterrestrial life past or present: what if we faced it with a robotic lizard?

 On all fours on the red planet